-Beginning in March 1998, directors who are not employees of the Company or one of its subsidiaries were paid a retainer at the rate of \$5,000 per quarter and \$1,000 for each day of a Board meeting and each meeting of a Committee of the Board that they attended.
-Prior to March 1998, the quarterly retainer rate was \$4,000, and the fee for attendance at Board Committee meetings was \$700.
+In 1999, directors who are not employees of the Company or one of its subsidiaries were paid a retainer at the rate of \$5,000 per quarter and \$1,000 for each day of a Board meeting and each meeting of a Committee of the Board that they attended.
 Directors who are employees of the Company or a subsidiary do not receive additional compensation for service as a director.
-Under the Retirement Plan for Directors, directors who retire from the Board on or after attaining age 70 and completing at least 5 years of service as a director are entitled to receive a lifetime quarterly retirement allowance equal to the quarterly directors' retainer payable at the time of their retirement.
+Under the Retirement Plan for Directors, directors who retire from the Board after completing at least 5 years of service as a director are entitled to receive a lifetime quarterly retirement allowance, beginning when the sum of their age and years of service equals or exceeds 75, in an amount equal to the quarterly directors' retainer payable at the time of their retirement.

 The 1990 Non-Employee Directors' Stock Option Plan (the "DSOP") was approved by the shareholders at the 1991 Annual Meeting.
 Its purposes are to enhance the mutuality of interests between the Board and the shareholders by increasing the share ownership of non-employee directors and to assist the Company in attracting and retaining able persons to serve as directors.
 Under the DSOP, directors who are not employees of the Company or a subsidiary receive annual stock option grants to purchase up to 500 shares of Common Stock at an option price equal to the market value on the date the options are granted.
 The options become exercisable six months from the date of grant and expire ten years from the date of grant.
 Options which have not yet become exercisable are forfeited if the grantee ceases to be a director for reasons other than death or disability.
 Otherwise, unexpired options may generally be exercised for two years following termination of service as a director.
 The total number of shares which may be issued under the DSOP is limited to 50,000 shares of Common Stock.
-Pursuant to the terms of the DSOP, on May 8, 1998 options to purchase 500 shares of Common Stock at an exercise price of \$71.625 per share were granted to directors Calihan, Campbell, Gerlach, Henderson and Witmer.
+Pursuant to the terms of the DSOP, on May 14, 1999 options to purchase 500 shares of Common Stock at an exercise price of \$69.75 per share were granted to directors Calihan, Campbell, Gerlach, Henderson, Shaw and Witmer.